phillmv/okayfail.com-old/_posts/2011-07-21-howto-timelapse-nytimes.md

 Like I said, I wrote a script.
 It made looking up specific images and repeating certain frame sections easy.
 It was okay.
 It was tolerable.

-I timed the number of frames to much up with the length of the song.
+I timed the number of frames to match up with the length of the song.

 <h2>Should I use Youtube or Vimeo?</h2>